Linguistics (BA/BS) Contact Information

 WR 121Z Composition I 4

-First term of first-year second-language sequence 4-5
+First term of 1st-year second-language sequence 4-5

 Elective course with LING subject code (200-level) 4